Michel A Rizzotti

 This long scholarly tradition of research on the sacred has been carried on by intellectuals like Jacques Ellul, known for his discourse on the proliferation of the sacred in culture.
 He explains that once a religion looses its predominance in society the sacred may disappear temporarily but only to reappear elsewhere in places one did not expect to see it flourish.

 The concepts of the sacred and profane existed long before prominent scholars wrote about them.
 They were central to Roman religio.
 Contrary to popular belief, Romans were scrupulously religious people.
-In Rome every citizen was a priest.
-Each citizen undertook a priestly role corresponding to his level of authority and status.
+Citizen undertook a priestly role corresponding to his level of authority and status.
 For instance, magistrates performed important civic rituals, whereas the paterfamiglias, the father of the family, performed domestic rituals and ceremonies.
 Romans did not have religious doctrines or dogmas to speak of.
 And they did not have a predominant priesthood.
 This lack of dogma and a powerful priestly hierarchy may explain why people do not perceive the Romans as being religious.
 As Ellul explains, the lack of strong and powerful priestly order does not exclude religiosity or the presence of the sacred.

 The Romans introduced two important concepts to describe a dynamic inherent in religion: The sacred and the profane.
 Trebatius, a contemporary of Cicero defined it as, “all that is the property of the gods was sacer”.
 Sacred is not to be understood as a power possessed by a being or an object, but as a status attributed to them.
 Sacer was not a magical force but a juridical quality defined by property.
 Any violation of the gods’ property was met with dreadful divine wrath.
 Hence, the meaning of sacrilege was defined as the infringement of the gods’ property.
 Divine property, and by extension private property, was considered inviolable.
 It could be said that the gods also instituted and were guarantors of mortals’ property rights.